Nikon’s Small World in Motion competition captures creatures and forces that are invisible to the naked eye.

 Today we are still trying expand the limits of our confined thoughts, especially when it comes to the subject of things that are so small that they are invisible to our eyes.
 But Hooke could have scarcely imagined capturing riotous motion in the microscopic worlds he saw through his lens.
 Doing so is what Nikon’s Small World in Motion competitors have all accomplished, 355 years later.

 Microdroplets coalesce into a mushroom-shaped bloom, visible when the footage is slowed down by 200 times.
-A river of cytoplasm streams through onion cells.
 A zebra fish’s spinal column materializes from a slurry of tumbling cells.
 Melanoma dances as if driven by some mad, destructive music.
 In all the winning and notable entries, formerly invisible life and its movement is fully on display.

 The yearly contest, now in its 10th year, is the technological offspring of the camera maker’s nearly half-century-old microphotography competition Small World.
 As imaging has evolved, so has our ability to capture the microscopic world actually moving rather than just dead and fixed to a thin sheet of glass.